levante-framework/permissions-core/docs/implementation-steps.md

 - [ ] Confirm caching strategy
 - [ ] Validate error handling approach
 - [ ] Ensure no breaking changes to existing interfaces

+## Phase 12: GitHub Actions
+- [ ] Add GitHub Action to run tests on PRs (including updates to PRs)
+- [ ] Add GitHub Action to deploy package to NPM on merge to main branch

 ---